FADL285/Landing-Page-Project/README.md

 ## Development

-To launch this website, simply clone the repo and open the `index.html` file in the browser, or run `npx http-server -c-1 -o` to run a local development server with no-cache
+To launch this website, simply clone the repo and open the `index.html` file in the browser.

+Or run
+`npx http-server -c-1 -o` to run a local development server with no-cache

 Enjoy!